mhaack/mh-site/content/posts/2023-06-08-new-talk-developing-a-good-editor-experience-with-microsoft-365-google-workspace.md

 date: 2023-06-08
 permalink: aem-document-based-authoring/
 ---
-In May Adobe hosted the Adobe Developers Live virtual conference for Adobe Experience Manager with focus on building next generation composable services, universal editor, edge delivery and generative AI.
+In May Adobe hosted the Adobe Developers Live virtual conference for Adobe Experience Manager.
+The conference focused on building next generation composable services, universal editor, edge delivery and generative AI.

-I gave a presentation about the new AEM document based authoring and how to build a good editor experience with Microsoft 365/Google Workspace.
+I gave a presentation about the new AEM document-based authoring and how to build an effective editor experience with Microsoft 365/Google Workspace.

 <video controls width="100%">
   <source src="https://images-tv.adobe.com/mpcv3/7469/8ee3fb7a-4086-4f06-9898-0799c7aeea69_1685140943.854x480at800_h264.mp4" type="video/mp4">\